laklau/agency-jekyll-theme/README.md

 This theme is a single page with several includes (one for each section).

-The content is in the yaml files in '_data' folder, ready to be customized with you information.
+The content is in the yaml files in '_data' folder, ready to be customized with your information.

 To experiment with this code, add some sample content and run `bundle exec jekyll serve` – this directory is setup just like a Jekyll site!